hlebook.com

 IMG_3125.jpg (22763 octets)

-Being threaded at its base, the holder can accomodate a rod that will help greatly to position the holder inside the cartridge case.
+Being threaded at its base, the holder can accommodate a rod that will help greatly to position the holder inside the cartridge case.

-Note that each kit (7mm or 9mm) has its own specific cap holder with different technical caracteristics (the hole section).
+Note, that each kit (7mm or 9mm) has its own specific cap holder with different technical characteristics (the hole section).
 The firing pins of both kits being of different size and thickness.

 IMG_3118.jpg (15262 octets) IMG_3119.jpg (16435 octets)

-The inside bottom of the 9mm case (left picture above) is thicker - with a shoulder - to adapt the cap holder, while the 7mm case is straight with the cap holder sliding in it with a little play.
+The inside bottom of the 9mm case is thicker - with a shoulder - to adapt the cap holder, while the 7mm case is straight with the cap holder sliding in it with a little play.

 IMG_3130.jpg (21099 octets)